DirectoryTree/LdapRecord-Docs/core/v2/searching.md

 #### Where Between

-To search for records between two values, use the `whereBetween` method.
+To search for objects between two values, use the `whereBetween` method.

-For the example below, we'll retrieve all records that were created between two dates:
+For the example below, we'll retrieve all objects that were created between two dates:

 ```php
 $from = (new DateTime('October 1st 2016'))->format('YmdHis.0\Z');